Freeways of Milwaukee: Fond du Lac Freeway

 The Fond du Lac Freeway is a reconstruction of Milwaukee's Fond du Lac Avenue.
 It begins near the intersection of Fond du Lac Avenue, N. 68th Street, and W. Hampton Avenue and heads northwest toward Fond du Lac.

 Lake Freeway

 The Lake Freeway, also known as I-794 is an Interstate Highway spur route in Milwaukee County in the U.S. state of Wisconsin.
 I-794 is one of two auxiliary Interstates in the Milwaukee metropolitan area and serves the lakefront, the Port of Milwaukee and connects downtown with the southeastern suburbs of St. Francis, Cudahy and South Milwaukee.

 North–South Freeway

 The North–South Freeway is the main north–south highway through Milwaukee.
 It runs roughly parallel to the coast of Lake Michigan.
 As it enters the Milwaukee metropolitan area, it carries I-41 and I-94.
-At the interchange with I-894, I-41 leaves away and I-43 enters the roadway.
-At the Mitchell Interchange, I-94 exits to the west and I-794 begins to the east.
+At the interchange with I-894, the Mitchell Interchange, I-41 leaves away and I-43 enters the roadway.
+At the Marquette Interchange, I-94 exits to the west and I-794 begins to the east.
 The freeway continues north as I-43 toward Green Bay.